 First Draft and Revisions

 After our first meeting, I’ll start building your new site.
-After a few days to a couple weeks, depending on the scope of the project, I’ll have a draft version of the new site to share with you.
+After several weeks, depending on the scope of the project, I’ll have a draft version of the new site to share with you.
 This version won’t be seen by the public; I’ll send you a secret login that you’ll need to access it.
 You can send it around to your team if you need to gather feedback from others too.
 At this point, I’m looking for answers to these kinds of questions:

 - Is the new design on the right track?